+- Health and Wellness, BS and minor

-- Nursing, BS Completion - Nursing, BS
+- Nursing, BS Completion

+- Nursing, BS

 DEPARTMENT OF SCIENCES AND MATHEMATICS

 The Department of Sciences and Mathematics at Saint Mary-of-the-Woods College aims to develop future scholars in natural sciences and mathematics.
 Our dedicated faculty members strive to create an environment that promotes close, productive student-faculty and student-student interaction and instills a sense of community in students.
 Our rigorous curriculum endeavors to build a knowledge base that supports critical thinking and problem solving skills, and to enable students to efficiently put theory into practice.
 Our modern, hands-on approach provides students with an effective learning environment that prepares them for the challenges of the future.